 For the most part, training muscle groups twice per week will help you to guarantee the greatest muscle and strength gains.
 But, that doesn’t mean you should be training at your max intensity twice a week.

 If you normally do 50 reps per workout once a week, break it down to 25 reps per workout twice a week.
 This allows you to boost the frequency without draining your muscles and strength levels in the process.

 Just how often you work on your deadlift depends on how many days you plan to hit the gym.
 If you’re looking at 5 or 6 days a week, you can do two shorter deadlift sessions every week without about 48 to 72 hours of rest in between.

 When time is limited and you can only get to the gym a few times a week, you want to make sure that you’re getting your deadlifts in.
 Once a week isn’t ideal, but it will work in a pinch.

-If you’re only deadlifting once a week, make sure you’re increasing the sets, reps, and intensity.
+If you’re only doing them once a week, make sure you’re increasing your deadlift sets, reps, and intensity.

 And it might surprise you, but you don’t have to deadlift to build strong glutes, hamstrings, lower back, and your quads.
 That’s why we cultivated this list of 7 Safe Deadlift Alternatives if you want to try something different.

 Build a Superhero Body Without Training Like One